 Prior to this offering, there has been no public market for our common stock.
-Our common stock has been approved for listing on The Nasdaq Capital Market.
+Our common stock is not currently listed on any national securities exchange market or quoted on the OTC Markets.
+We have applied to list our common stock on the Nasdaq Capital Market.
 In order to list our common stock on the Nasdaq Capital Market, we are required to comply with the Nasdaq Capital Market standards.